flamedfury/flamedfury.com/src/pages/computer-history.md

 ## Current rig

-I am very happy with this machine; however, it's a pain moving downstairs to the lounge to play on the TV.
-Looking at building a smaller PC specifically for gaming in the lounge and keeping this one in the study.
+July 2024.
+This will be the upgrade this rig gets as AM4 is done.
+The upgrade to the 5800X3D and doubling the RAM to 32GB along with 4TB of storage I should be sweeet for the next few years.

-- CPU: AMD Ryzen 5 5600
+- CPU: AMD Ryzen 7 5800X3D
 - Motherboard: ASUS ROG STRIX B550-F GAMING WIFI II
-- RAM: Corsair CMW16GX4M2C3200C16 Vengeance RGB PRO 16GB (2x 8GB)
+- RAM: Kingston Fury 32GB ( 2 X 16GB) DDR4 3200 CL16
 - Cooler: NZXT Kraken Z63 Liquid Cooler 280MM
 - GPU: ZOTAC GeForce RTX 3080 Ti Trinity OC 12GB
-- Storage: Samsung 970 EVO 1TB M.2 NVMe
+- Storage: Lexar NM790 4TB NVMe M.2 SSD
 - PSU: Corsair RM1000X 2021
 - Case: NZXT H510 Flow
 - Cooling: 2x NZXT Aer RGB 140mm, 1x NZXT Aer RGB 120mm

 ## Gaming rig timeline

 ### 2005

 This rig is the earliest that I have a record of buying.
 Everything prior is lost to time.
 However, those PCs weren't built for gaming.
 I honestly can't remember how I managed to game on the previous PCs I owned.
 This rig was the start of my adventures in the World of Warcraft.